BAMresearch/2PP-TestArtifact/README.md

 * include a reasonable amount of different features
 * bulk and small structures on the substrate

+## 3D model of Test Artifact:

+The model of the test artifact can be downloaded as [.STL-file](https://github.com/BAMresearch/2PP-TestArtifact/blob/main/Test%20artifact.stl) or [.3mf-file](https://github.com/BAMresearch/2PP-TestArtifact/blob/main/Test%20artifact.3mf) from this repository.

+*Please note that the files marked in Millimeters and have to be scaled according to your usage.*

 ## Features of the test artifact

 <img src="FeatureOverview.png" width="500">